BranchMetrics/mac-branch-deep-linking/README.md

 ### How Branch Deep Linking for Mac Works

-A Branch link is an web URL that looks like `https://your-app.app.link/bOsE0bbUtO`.
+A Branch link is a web URL that looks like `https://your-app.app.link/bOsE0bbUtO`.
 When this link is clicked on a Mac it opens a Branch web page that quickly determines if the Mac app can be opened on the user's computer, and if so, Branch opens the app with a Mac URI scheme like `your-app-scheme://open?link_click_id=348527481794276288`.